NU Library Newsletter

 At the same time, the Library advanced its mission to enhance professional skills, foster innovative thinking, and integrate emerging technologies.

-We are delighted to share that our colleague has taken on new roles!
+We are delighted to share that our colleague has taken on a new role!

-Diana Baidollinova joined the Teaching and Learning Support Office.
+Diana Baidollinova has joined the Teaching and Learning Support Office.

-We congratulate Diana on this new step and wish her great success, growth, and rewarding opportunities ahead.
+We congratulate Diana on this new step and wish her great success, continued growth, and many rewarding opportunities ahead.

 Research & Academic Support